Runn-Fast/blog/toggl_timesheets/README.md

 ### Looking up a person or project by their external ID

-Let's create a helper function to easily retrieve a person/project by its external ID.
+Let's create a helper function to easily retrieve a person or project by its external ID.

 In Runn, external IDs are always kept as strings.
 In Toggl, IDs can also be